JoseMDO/SDF-2024-5.1/june/06-17-notes.md

 * Talked about some project ideas that he had.
 He had a good idea about a recipe reverse finder.
 Where a user can type the ingredient and finds recipes with that ingridient.
 Told him about expectations about project ideas and showed him Rapid API website to help him generate ideas.
 * Also helped him on how to use Kanban Board to help him keep track of his progress on assignemnts.

+- 12:00 PM: Met with Nancy on setting up meeting with Kurt
+* Need to create a success plan for him on how to catch up on late/missing assignments.
+* Meeting with Ian, Nancy, and myself.
+* Questions to why is he falling behind.
+* How can we further support him.

+- 1:00 PM: Ian lesson on MSM Queries
+* How to create CRUD actions using rails - get("/movies", { controller: "movies", action: "show" })
+* How to querie different records on rails - Director.where(id: movie.director_id).at(0)
+* Adding director method inside movie to get the director name directly. - Just associations(belongs_to)

+- 2:30 PM: Success plan meeting with Kurt
+* Went over plan for him to catch up on assignments
+* Will meet with him daily to see progress on catching up
+* Signed docs

+- 3:00 PM: Fall planning and PT meeting
+* Ask current trainees how long intro takes
+* Fall plan will be part time unpaid 3 sections (Intro, Web, Project)
+* Full time paid 10 people SDF

+- 4:00 PM: Grade Jorge's final project meeting
+* Graded project
+* Went thru his repo and site and compared to rubric
+* Learned how to grade projects